Management Plugin

 Content Security Policy (CSP)

-It is possible to configure what CSP header value is used by HTTP API responses.
-The default value is script-src 'self' 'unsafe-eval' 'unsafe-inline'; object-src 'self':
+is used by HTTP API responses.
+The default value is script-src 'self' 'unsafe-eval' 'unsafe-inline'; object-src 'self'

 management.csp.policy = script-src 'self' 'unsafe-eval' 'unsafe-inline'; object-src 'self'